Sean12697/blog_v2/src/content/posts/2019-04-09-my-experience-with-static-ssr.md

 ### Sitemap

-For SEO purposes creating a sitemap is ideal, and was easy to implement, along with writing a file for everything, I also pushed a link to where it is into an array, which at the end of writing all the html files, I could call the following function I created.
+For SEO purposes creating a sitemap is ideal and was easy to implement.
+Along with writing a file for everything, I also pushed a link to where it is into an array, which, at the end of writing all the html files, I could call the following function I created.

 ```javascript
 function rtnSiteMap(array) {